JVLegend/forty-jekyll-theme/landing.md

 		<header class="major">
 			<h2>My vision</h2>
 		</header>
 		<p>My research interests are in applying Artificial Intelligence in Healthcare projects, especially the ones related to Medical Images.
-Over the years, during my learning journey, I became involved in projects in different areas, allowing me to gain a broad knowledge and work with incredible professionals. .</p>
+Over the years, during my learning journey, I became involved in projects in different areas, allowing me to gain a broad knowledge and work with incredible professionals.</p>
 	</div>
 </section>